 - Migration Wizard: Map your data fields

-Your demographic data fields will migrate into APSIS One in the shape of attributes.
-Attributes in APSIS One contain the essential information about your profiles.
-Instead of subscribers you will be working with profiles, where all their data is contained and readily accessible (like gender, country, etc.).
-This step will actually create the profiles in APSIS One and add their Attributes.
+Your demographic data fields will migrate into APSIS One in the shape of Attributes.
+Attributes in APSIS One contain the essential information about your Profiles.
+Instead of subscribers you will be working with Profiles, where all their data is contained and readily accessible (like gender, country, etc.).
+This step will actually create the Profiles in APSIS One and add their Attributes.
 You may later create Segments to target Profiles according to their Attributes.
 If you decided not to migrate certain demographic data, simply do not map the data you wish to skip.
 Read more about Attributes...

 - Migration Wizard: Tagging Profiles